gozenc/malumat/README.md

 </pre>

 ### About .htaccess:
 Please do not forget to put a redirection for your database folder and .malumatenv file.
 Otherwise credentials can be seen by everyone.
+Or you can edit file permissions from your server of course.
 Adding .malumatenv into your .gitignore file is also an option.
 You can add redirections in .htaccess like this:
 <pre>
 Redirect 301 /.malumatenv /
 Redirect 301 /database /